cortexlabs/cortex/docs/deployments/predictors.md

 class PythonPredictor:
     def __init__(self, config):
-        """Called once before the API becomes available.
+        """(Required) Called once before the API becomes available.
 Performs setup such as downloading/initializing the model or downloading a vocabulary.

         Args:
             config: Dictionary passed from API configuration (if specified).
 This may contain information on where to download the model and/or metadata.